Get

 Conclusion

 Watching your cat giving birth is an amazing experience and spending time with your cat during this period will create an unbreakable bond between you two.
-You should always consult with your veterinary expert beforehand to get through this experience as safely as possible.
+You should always consult with a veterinary expert beforehand to get through this experience as safely as possible.
 We hope we’ve made this experience less stressful for you and that you are better equipped to help your pregnant feline give birth.

 Featured Image Credit: Azami Adiputera, Shutterstock